 That’s a fancy way of saying should I take out a variable rate mortgage, or should I lock in a rate for a given period of time?
 It has almost always been right over the past thirty years or so to select a variable rate mortgage, but we may now live in an era when we can no longer say that.

-Rates are currently at a fifty year low, and have more room to go up than down.
-And five year fixed rate mortgages are only slightly higher than five year variable rate mortgages.
+Rates have been extremely low for years now, and have more room to go up than down.
+And five year fixed-rate mortgages are only slightly higher than five-year variable-rate mortgages.
 For some, there is a good argument to protect yourself against sudden rate increases, when the (interest rate) premium to do so is so low.